duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_0_0_sensors.md

     $rosservice call /tof_measurement "sensor_position: '[position name]'";

 This service returns the measured distance in mm, the confidence value and the valid pixels, which are values of the confidence register and depend on the detected signal amplitude.
 The sensor measures different distances, as the light beam gets reflected differently.
 If there is no object in a range of 2 m sometimes a distance was measured with less than 100 valid pixels.
 This happens because the light beam can also be reflected by the ground.
 (We advise you to check, if the valid pixel is a number greater then 100 when using the distance.)
 The last information the time of flight service returns is the time stamp when the measurement is taken.

+confidence Value from 0 to 2047 where 2017 being the "most confident"

 Position names:
 <col2 figure-id="tab:tof_positions" figure-caption="ToF position names" class="labels-row1">